 record for evidentiary, audit, or like purposes, unless a law

-enacted after the effective date of this chapter specifically
+enacted after the effective date of this article specifically

 (g) This section does not preclude a governmental agency of